These questions and answers are based on what is currently known about the virus, and will be updated as we get new information.

 Q: Can veterinarians from other countries submit samples to U.S. laboratories for testing?

 A: Only if the U.S. laboratory has the proper permits for testing international samples.
-For veterinarians outside the U.S., the OIE/FAO Network of Expertise on Animal Influenza's Offlu site has a list of international veterinary diagnostic laboratories for submission of suspected Pandemic 2009 H1N1 2009 swine samples or isolates.
+For veterinarians outside the U.S., the Food and Agriculture Organization of the United Nations (FAO) has a list of international veterinary diagnostic laboratories for submission of suspected Pandemic 2009 H1N1 2009 swine samples or isolates (PDF).
 If your country of practice is not listed, contact your country's ministry of health to request guidance.

 Q: Is there a vaccine that can be used for pets?
 Can the human H1N1 vaccine be used for pets?